-Federal regulations (for the 2022-2023 academic year) require the college to reduce the financial aid package when the total aid from all sources exceeds the college's cost of attendance by more than \$300.
+Federal regulations require the college to reduce the financial aid package when the total aid from all sources exceeds the college's cost of attendance.
 Certain aid, such as the Pell Grant, do not get reduced.
-An outside scholarship is most likely to affect campusbased aid, such as the FSEOG grant, Federal Work-Study and the college's own financial aid funds.
+An outside scholarship is most likely to affect campus-based aid. such as the FSEOG grant, Federal Work-Study and the college's own financial aid funds.
 This is called award displacement.
 You are required to report any outside scholarships to the college's financial aid office.
 If you fail to report an outside scholarship and it results in an overpayment, you may be required to repay the college or the government all or part of your need-based financial aid package.
 Check with the financial aid office if you have questions on how a scholarship may impact your financial aid package.